PROGRAMS

 FAQ

-What is the course structure of each module of CULTIVATE?
+What is the course structure of this module?

-*Each faculty mentors 3 participants only for each module
+*Each faculty mentors 2 participants only for this module

 If my application is successful, do I get to choose who will be my faculty mentor?